mrdunk/flowing-terrain/README.md

 any of it's neighbours not yet dealt with and assign to open_set.
 (Picked tile highlighted in red diagram1.)

+Heights are assigned to neighbours by taking the height of the original tile and adding some random value.

 ![diagram2](https://github.com/mrdunk/flowing-terrain/blob/master/assets/diagram2.png)

 Next we pick the tile from the open_set with the next lowest height value, which here is another of the while edge tiles, and do the same again.
 Continue doing this until all the seed tiles are processed.

 ![diagram3](https://github.com/mrdunk/flowing-terrain/blob/master/assets/diagram3.png)
 ![diagram4](https://github.com/mrdunk/flowing-terrain/blob/master/assets/diagram4.png)